Lady Margarita Armstrong-Jones: Public role and royal appearances

 On 30 March 2012, she attended a Service of Thanksgiving for the Queen Mother and Princess Margaret at St George's Chapel.

-In 2018, Lady Margarita attended the wedding of Prince Harry and Meghan Markle and the wedding of Princess Eugenie and Jack Brooksbank.
+In 2018, Armstrong-Jones attended the wedding of Prince Harry and Meghan Markle and the wedding of Princess Eugenie and Jack Brooksbank.

-Along with other members of the extended royal family, she attended the funeral of Prince Philip, Duke of Edinburgh in 2021 and the state funeral of Elizabeth II in 2022.
+Along with other members of the extended royal family, she attended the funeral of Prince Philip, Duke of Edinburgh, in 2021 and the state funeral of Elizabeth II in 2022.

-Lady Margarita was present at the Coronation of Charles III and Camilla on 6 May 2023.
+Armstrong-Jones was present at the Coronation of Charles III and Camilla on 6 May 2023.

-Lady Margarita also attends the annual Trooping of the Colour, having accompanied Elizabeth II in the past.
+She also attends the annual Trooping the Colour, having accompanied Elizabeth II in the past.

 She attends Christmas services with the royal family at St Mary Magdalene Church, Sandringham, and attended the annual Queen's Christmas Lunch at Buckingham Palace.

 Career

-Lady Margarita made her modelling debut in 2011 for Kids Company.
+Armstrong-Jones made her modelling debut in 2011 for Kids Company.
 In 2022, she worked at Fiona Finds, an interior design shop on Lowndes Street, for five months.
 In 2023, she was the May cover girl of Tatler, photographed by Luc Braquet, and was featured in a spread in the magazine modelling couture gowns.

 She is the founder and designer of Matita, a bespoke jewellery brand based in Paris.
-She also is a photographer and runs a photography brand called Atira.
+She is also a photographer and runs a photography brand called Atira.

 Personal life

-In September 2022, Lady Margarita moved to Paris, renting a flat near the Bastille where she lives with her two best friends.
-She is a prominent socialite, and attends various society events including Tatler's annual Little Black Book party.
+In September 2022, Armstrong-Jones moved to Paris, renting a flat near the Bastille where she lives with her two best friends.
+She is a prominent socialite and attends various society events, including Tatler's annual Little Black Book party.

-As of 2025, she is 28th in the line of succession to the British throne.
+As of 2026, she is 29th in the line of succession to the British throne.